isprojects/mstform/README.md

 ## Warnings

 mstform has a hook which allows you to include `warning` messages in the fields.
-Warnings are similar to errors, however, the philosophy behind it is that you can show warnings in your form without making it impossible to save your form.
+Warnings are similar to errors, but don't make the form invalid.
+The idea is that you can show warnings for certain fields in your form as a notification to the user.

 ```js
 const state = form.state(o, {